awsdocs/amazon-opensearch-service-developer-guide/doc_source/rename.md

 |  `AWS::OpenSearch::Domain`  | Represents OpenSearch/Elasticsearch software running on a domain\.
 This resource applies to services like [AWS CloudTrail](http://aws.amazon.com/documentation/cloudtrail/) and [AWS Config](http://aws.amazon.com/config/), which reference the software running on the domain rather than OpenSearch Service as a whole\.
 These services now contain separate resource types for domains running Elasticsearch \(AWS::Elasticsearch::Domain\) versus domains running OpenSearch \(AWS::OpenSearch::Domain\)\.  |

 Some AWS services haven't yet added support for the new resource types:
-+ In [AWS Config](http://aws.amazon.com/config/), you'll continue to see your data under the existing `AWS:Elasticsearch::Domain` resource type for several weeks, even if you upgrade one or more domains to OpenSearch\.
++ In [AWS Config](http://aws.amazon.com/config/), you'll continue to see your data under the existing `AWS::Elasticsearch::Domain` resource type for several weeks, even if you upgrade one or more domains to OpenSearch\.
 + In [AWS Security Hub](https://aws.amazon.com/security-hub/), the existing controls for domains running Elasticsearch are not yet supported for OpenSearch domains\.
 If you upgrade a domain to an OpenSearch version or create new OpenSearch domains, there will be a time period in which your AWS Config rules won’t check for compliance\.
 For more information, see [How Security Hub uses AWS Config rules to run security checks](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-awsconfigrules.html)\.

 ## Kibana renamed to OpenSearch Dashboards<a name="rename-dashboards"></a>

 [OpenSearch Dashboards](dashboards.md), the successor to Kibana, is an open\-source visualization tool designed to work with OpenSearch\.
-After you upgrade a domain from Elasticsearch to OpenSearch, the `_plugin/kibana` endpoint changes to `/_dashboards`\.
+After you upgrade a domain from Elasticsearch to OpenSearch, the `/_plugin/kibana` endpoint changes to `/_dashboards`\.
 OpenSearch Service will redirect all requests to the new endpoint, but if you use the Kibana endpoint in any of your IAM policies, update those policies to include the new `/_dashboards` endpoint as well\.

+If you're using [SAML authentication for OpenSearch Dashboards](saml.md), before you upgrade your domain to OpenSearch, you need to change all Kibana URLs configured in your identity provider \(IdP\) from `/_plugin/kibana` to `/_dashboards`\.
+The most common URLs are assertion consumer service \(ACS\) URLs and recipient URLs\.

 ## Renamed CloudWatch metrics<a name="rename-metrics"></a>

-All CloudWatch metrics containing the term "Kibana" changed to "OpenSearchDashboards" for domains running OpenSearch\.
+Several CloudWatch metrics change for domains running OpenSearch\.
 When you upgrade a domain to OpenSearch, the metrics change automatically and your current CloudWatch alarms will break\.
 Before upgrading your cluster from an Elasticsearch version to an OpenSearch version, make sure to update your CloudWatch alarms to use the new metrics\.

 The following metrics changed: